cdkini/cdkini/README.md

 ## Hi, I'm Chetan 👋

 I graduated from Rutgers University in 2018 with a degree in accounting.
 I spent two years working as a consultant at Deloitte and after learning Python to automate processes and improve data analysis, I've decided to pivot my career towards software development.
-I'm currently in a batch at the [Recurse Center](https://www.recurse.com/) and have spent most of it writing tools for the Recurse community in Go, Python, and TypeScript.
+I just wrapped up a batch at the [Recurse Center](https://www.recurse.com/), where I spent most of my time writing tools for the Recurse community and working to get better at pair programming.

-- 🌱 Currently learning: React & TypeScript
+- 🌱 Currently learning: Postgres but also dabbling into some NoSQL!
-- 💻 Let's talk about: vim, tmux, fzf, rg, and all the other fun tools living in the terminal
+- 💻 Let's talk about: vim, tmux, fzf, rg, and all the other wonderful tools living in the terminal
 - 👯 I’m looking to work as a **Backend Developer**